-I just found five people who have working relationships with Netflix.
-And even more from the credits of the film at the end.
-A tip is to look past the cast and go deeper into the credits.
+I just found five people who have working relationships with Netflix in this search result card.
+And there are even more from the credits of the film at the end of it.

 Another solution that Netflix suggests is finding a literary agent that works with Netflix.
-Netflix is ramping up production with more Hollywood stars there in need of more content to produce.
+Netflix is ramping up production with more Hollywood stars that are in need of more content to produce.

-This method might not be as simple but it’s defiantly a way in.
+This method might not be as simple but it’s definitely a way in.

 How to Pitch Netflix

 There are numerous suppliers of content out there since everybody wants to get a deal with Netflix.
-Therefore, it makes much sense to find ways of making your project rise above the rest for you to get noticed.
+Therefore, it makes lots of sense to find ways of making your project rise above the rest for you to get noticed.

 The following are some questions to help you refine your pitch:

 1.)
 Do you have big names in your pitch?

 This includes an online celebrity.
 This could mean a popular actor, a producer with a lot of contacts, or a casting director.